 Of course, he’s the first to tell you it gets tougher every year.
 A $5.2 million dollar budget gap clearly spells this out and runaway pensions aren’t making anything better.
 “Pensions used to have a 1-2% yearly increase,” he says.
 “That now has moved into the double digits.”

 In turn, the district prioritizes to make up the gap.
-“We try to work from the classroom out, and at the same time, pay attention to the
+“We try to work from the classroom out, and at the same time, pay attention to thedaily operations that keep the district running,” he says.

 That of course includes security and those numbers are obviously going to change.
 The district is working with a security firm that has been auditing school systems for twenty years, has sent out questionnaires to parents, made several immediate changes and gathered feedback from staff.
 “Everything will be turned over to our safety committee, and they’ll come up with a list of recommendations, which will be taken under advisement,” he says.